Operators & Decision ConstructsJ8 Home « Operators & Decision Constructs

 - The expression we check against, in the parentheses, must evaluate to a

-statement can be coded as part of theif
+elsestatement can be coded as part of theifconstruct and must come after anyelse ifstatements. - Multiple

 /*